dan-fedramp/docs/markdown/FRMR.MAS.minimum-assessment-standard.md

 - **Release:** 25.06A
 - **Published:** 2025-06-16
 - **Designator:** MAS
-- **Description:** Minor non-breaking updates for clarity and formatting; renamed to Minimum Assessment Standard to avoid confusion with the Scope of FedRAMP as defined by M-24-15;reframed FRR-MAS-01 to explicitly note that this identifies the cloud product; added FRD-MAS-06 to introduce more commercial standard cloud-product terminology.
+- **Description:** Minor non-breaking updates for clarity and formatting; renamed to Minimum Assessment Standard to avoid confusion with the Scope of FedRAMP as defined by M-24-15;reframed FRR-MAS-01 to explicitly note that this identifies the cloud service offering

 ## Front Matter